-The code of Kurento Media Server is open source, released under the terms of Apache License Version 2.0 and available on GitHub.
+Kurento Media Server (KMS) is a multimedia server package that can be used to develop advanced video applications for WebRTC platforms.
+It is an Open Source project, with source code released under the terms of Apache License Version 2.0 and available on GitHub.